lgalaz/fullstack-javascript/javascript/This_Bind_Call_Apply/explanation.md

-# 'this', bind, call, and apply in JavaScript - Comprehensive Study Guide
+# 'this', bind, call, and apply in JavaScript

 ## Introduction